Mahboob-A/algocode-auth/README.md

 **Workflow**

-Once a user completes a registration in the Algocode platfrom, a _profile_  for the user is also created of the user using **Django Signals**
+Once a user completes a registration in the Algocode platfrom, a _profile_  for the user is also created of the user using **_Django Signals_**

-**Documentation**
+**A. Documentation**

-Please visit <a href="https://cm-doc.algocode.site/doc/">this documentation page</a>  for the detailed guide on Algocode Auth Service.
+Please visit <a href="https://auth-doc.algocode.site/doc/">the documentation page</a>  for the detailed guide on Algocode Auth Service.

 > However, all the APIs are referenced in the **_API Reference_** section below.

+**B. Deployment**

+> The service is deployed in Azure VM Ubuntu 22.04 server.

+**C. About Algocode**

+> This is Code Manager Service specific guideline.
+>> **Please visit <a href="https://github.com/Mahboob-A/algocode">Algocode</a> to learn the mircroservices architecture of Algocode and more in-depth guideline how to submit a solution to Algocode platform.**

 <br/> <br/><details>
 <summary><h3 align="center">Development Stage</h3></summary>